HashemAlhariry/E-Commerce-Web-Application/README.md

 ![logo](https://user-images.githubusercontent.com/36333141/164304926-ff40e561-0867-436d-be92-58c823e5174e.jpeg)
->An e-commerce website built using JSP and Servlets.
-It is responsive web design the will be automatically adjusted for different screen sizes.
+>An e-commerce website built using JSP and Servlets a responsive web design that will be automatically adjusted for different screen sizes.
 # 🏛 Architecture
 This software project was built using a layered architecture.
 The following diagram demonstrates an example use case that goes through all the layers.